exwm/yt_clipper/readme.md

 - v0.0.75:

   - Use with `v3.2.0` of the `clipper script` installation.
 See [Clipper Script Installation](#clipper-script-installation).
-  - Add hotkeys for rotating YouTube video into a custom vertical theater mode.
+  - Add experimental feature for rotating YouTube video into a custom vertical theater mode.
     - Use **R** to toggle between a 90 degree clockwise rotation and no rotation.
     - Use **alt+R** to toggle between a 90 degree counter-clockwise rotation and no rotation.
     - Works only when in fullscreen mode or theater mode.
-    - **Note that this does not yet work with drawing and previewing crops.
-Disable rotation when working on crops.**
+    - **Note that this does not yet work with drawing and previewing crops and should be disabled when doing so.**
+    - **This feature is only for watching or previewing the video, and does not affect webm output.**

 - v0.0.74: